pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

 all.
 Supporting research and development for vaccines is an essential part of this process as well as expanding access to affordable medicines.
-It is very important to estimate the area served by the hospital for better planning which would ultimatley help in achieving universal coverage.
+It is very important to estimate the area served by the hospital for better planning which would ultimately help in achieving universal coverage.

 .. image:: images/sdg3/un_sdg3.png
   :align: center